Libera-Chat/libera-chat.github.io/content/_posts/2022-05-19-happy-birthday-libera-chat.md

-Exactly one year ago Libera.Chat was unveiled as a real time communication and collaboration service for free and open-source software, peer-directed project, openly licensed content and collaboration.
+Exactly one year ago Libera.Chat was unveiled as a real time communication and collaboration service for free and open-source software, peer-directed projects, openly licensed content and collaboration.
 Starting from scratch we managed, just within a few months, to become the largest IRC network.

 Starting from scratch, we managed to gain around 50&#8239;000 users in just